|

 A:

-Men and women age 18 and older may purchase Plan B OTC .
+At present, men of any age and women age 15 and older may purchase Plan B OTC .
 It is very

 possible a sexual predator could buy Plan B to cover up and hide one